yxuansu/PandaGPT/README.md

 ./scripts/train_stage_2.sh
 ```

 The key arguments of the training script are as follows:
-The key arguments of the training script are as follows:
 * `--stage`: The stage number.
 * `--data_path`: The data path for the json file `pandagpt4_stage_1_data.json`.